Leaf retention: Deciduous.

 it will bloom in October whether irrigated or not.

 Wildlife: Attracts hummingbirds, large butterflies.

-Caterpillar food plant for some butterfly species.
+Caterpillar food plant for the Crimson Patch and Texan Crescent butterflies.
 Browsed by rabbits.

 Toxic / Danger: No.